HKalbasi/zngur/book/src/how_it_compares.md

     - Similar to `CxxString`
   - `CxxVector<opaque_type>`:
     - Copy it into a Rust `Vec<Box<dyn Trait>>` if the performance cost is acceptable.
-    - Write a trait and wrap it like a separate opaque type.
+    - Write a trait and wrap it like a separate opaque type, which has a `get(usize) -> &dyn Trait` method.

 ## AutoCXX